-All freshmen participate in a curriculum led by York staff and counselors during half of their lunch period for the first semester of freshman year.
-Topics include study tips, planning your four years at York and more.
+All freshmen participate in a curriculum led by York staff and counselors during half of their lunch period for the first eleven weeks of freshman year.
+Topics include study tips, planning your four years at York, grading, peer pressure and decision-making, career exploration, and more.
 The program also includes tours of all of York's elective departments including Art, Business, Family and Consumer Science, Industrial Technology, and Performing Arts.
 This is a great time to start talking about career interests.
-You can find the FOG topics on the Counseling website at http://york.elmhurst205.org/counseling
+You can find the FOG topics on the Counseling website at https://york.elmhurst205.org/departmentsdivisions/counseling